virtual-kubelet/virtual-kubelet/DEBUGGING.md

 virtual-kubelet uses [OpenCensus](https://www.opencensus.io) to record traces.
 These traces include requests on the HTTP API as well as the reconciliation loop which reconciles virtual-kubelet pods with what's in the Kubernetes API server.

-The granularity of traces may depend on the provider being used.
+The granularity of traces may depend on the service provider (e.g. `azure`, `aws`, etc) being used.

 ### Tracing Exporters

-Traces are collected and then exportered to any configured exporter.
+Traces are collected and then exported to any configured exporter.
 Built-in exporters currently include:

 - `jaeger` - [Jaeger Tracing](https://www.jaegertracing.io), supports configuration through environment variables.
     - `JAEGER_ENDPOINT` - Jaeger HTTP Thrift endpoint, e.g. `http://localhost:14268`